raccog/gitrs/README.md

 # gitrs
-An implementation of some git features in rust.
+Tinkering with some git features in rust to learn the internals.

 ## Current Features